composer/packagist/README.md

 Packagist
 =========

-Package Repository Website for Composer
+Package Repository Website for Composer, see the [about page](http://packagist.org/about) on [packagist.org](http://packagist.org/) for more.

 Installation
 ------------